Techniques To Improve Workday Productivity

-It’s not always possible, but try to give your employees tasks not only in the limit they are in.
+It’s not always possible, but try to give your employees tasks not only within the limit they are in.
 The moment someone does the same thing of the same type all day, he backslides and doesn’t learn new things daily for the duration of his work.
-For example: finding new web tools in the field, writing an article for a blog, finding collaborations, et cetera.
+For Example: finding new web tools in the field, writing an article for a blog, finding collaborations, et cetera.

 7. Usage Of Appropriate Software And Tools

 Using tools (free/paid) can save you valuable time.